neuralmimicry/BrainHarmonics/README.md

 wget http://download.qt.io/official_releases/qt/5.9/5.9.2/qt-opensource-mac-x64-5.9.2.dmg

 ```
-Run the dmg to open the QT installer
+Run the dmg to open the QT installer (skip account creation) and then install VTK (the make process is a Very long process)
 ```
 cd ~/Developer/VTK-build
 sudo make install